Players & Sources

 Frequently Asked Questions

-Can the TCL C1 replace a dedicated home theater projector?
+Is the TCL C1 suitable as a primary home theater projector?

 Where to Buy